PavanRangani/docs/docs/prd/banking/funding-account.md

 ### System Rule
 - There is no uniqueness in any SLOA.
 User can enter same data for multi time in one SLOA.
 - For `SLOA Wire (Investment)`, when user enters a new funding account, system will pull the latest value of `Bank name` & `Account Number`.
 - Same SLOAs can't be added.

 ### UX Rule
 - Can be added from the View dialog.
 - Each SLOA can be added separately.
 - User can enter more than one record under each SLOA.
 - For `SLOA Wire (Investment)`, if LP fund has no `Bank` or `Account Number` available, shows error message in the `Fund` field.
 [See this]
-- When the user enters a SLOA that is already added in Active/Archived SLOA, the system will show a duplication error message
+- System validation uniqueness for all details of the SLOA under each type.
+When the user enters a SLOA that is already added in Active/Archived SLOA, the system will show a duplication error message.

 ### UI Rule
 - [Add SLOA Wire (General)](https://drive.google.com/file/d/1wGHgAPwGCdU_mxVKelKnq3ik-Q9QGXnV/view?usp=sharing)